Nadeem743894/Datacentric/README.md

 ## Getting Started

 **To view the documentation homepage, go to https://amrcgithub.shef.ac.uk/pages/IMG/datascience-project-template/.
+This page is best viewed in an Integrated Developmment Environment (IDE), which will enable all the links to directly open the guidance documents, directories and example scripts for you to edit seamlessly.
+We recommend [VS code](https://code.visualstudio.com/, but alternatives which support both coding and markdown - such as [Jetbrains PyCharm](https://www.jetbrains.com/pycharm/?var=1) - should also work fine, if you prefer.**

-When cloning this project, you will need to enable github pages in the repository settings where you will be given the new URL to access them.
-You can also view and edit the output in a suitable markdown editor, such as VS code.**
+**Alternatively, you can view the the documentation as a [GitHub pages website](https://pages.github.com/); to enable this, when cloning this project, you will need to enable github pages in the repository settings where you will be given the new URL to access them.**

+To tick off the boxes on this page as you progress through the workflow, replace [ ] with [x] (in the README.md source file) when a task has been completed.

+- [ ] In VS code, use `CTRL + SHIFT + P` to access the command pallette and search for `Markdown: Open Preview to Side` to view the formatted markdown pages.
 - [ ] Fill out the Project Code/Name/Description above as they become available.
 - [ ] Initialise the git repository.
 A beginners guide to using Github is given [here](https://docs.github.com/en/get-started/start-your-journey/hello-world) although please note the repository has already been created here for you.
 Training is also available for AMRC staff via the UoS Research Software Engineering group.
 - [ ] Build an appropriate [programming environment](/docs/Guidance/GettingStarted.md).